tcbischberg/tcb-homepage/README.md

 which makes it possible to have components that only hydrate in Tina's visual editor.

-This demo uses the following directive (there's probably a better way to detect the visual editor context, though I don't know how):
+This demo uses the following directive:

 ```mjs
 /**